reTXT/CocoaYAML/README.markdown

     CYAMLDeserializer *theDeserializer = [[CYAMLDeserializer alloc] init];
     id theObject = [theDeserializer deserializeData:theData error:NULL];

+## But what about documents?

+By default CocoaYAML assumes that your YAML file contains a single logical document.
+The deserialize methods will return the contents of that document.
+If you want to access all documents then do the following:

+    CYAMLDeserializer *theDeserializer = [[CYAMLDeserializer alloc] init];
+    theDeserializer.assumeSingleDocument = NO;
+    id theObject = [theDeserializer deserializeData:theData error:NULL];

 ## How to define your own tag types: